go-gitea/gitea/docs/content/doc/advanced/hacking-on-gitea.en-us.md

 TAGS="bindata sqlite sqlite_unlock_notify" make build test-sqlite
 ```

 will run the integration tests in an sqlite environment.
+Integration tests
-Other database tests
+require  `git lfs` to be installed.
+Other database tests are available but
-are available but may need adjustment to the local environment.
+may need adjustment to the local environment.

 Look at
 [`integrations/README.md`](https://github.com/go-gitea/gitea/blob/master/integrations/README.md)